 You’ll still enjoy the same amenities, food, and scenery from the deck.
 However, the money saved can pay for the experiences you want.

 Also, in some cases, you can book directly with the tour operator than through the cruise line.
 You could save on the cost of the excursion ticket.
-Remember, the best excursions sell out, so plan ahead.
+Remember, the best excursions sell out fast, so avoid this mistake on your Alaska cruise.

 2. You Don’t Need A Balcony Cabin